GibraltarSoftware/Loupe.JavaScript/src/loupe-angular/README.md

 }
 </pre>

+### Routing
-Subscribe to router events to log navigation changes from within AppComponent:
+Hooking into route change events is a good way to track page changes.
+For this you can subscribe to router events from within AppComponent:

 <pre>
 import { LoupeService } from '@gibraltarsoftware/loupe-angular';